 There are many different types and the dosage and regimen for them varies.
 Make sure to get some advice from a travel doctor if you need anti-malarial drugs, especially if you are travelling for a long time.
 There are certain types of drugs that aren’t so safe to be taken long term.

-That’s it for today’s blog!
+That’s it for my summary on travel vaccines!
 I know it was heavy on the information today, but I hope you find it helpful.
 If there are other diseases you want me to cover, or if you want more information about the costs of certain vaccines (I know I didn’t talk about this much), let me know in the comments!

 Remember to keep this list handy while planning your next trip.
-Keep in mind the destination, the specific areas you are going to (rural areas and cities have different risks!) and your current health status while determining your risk of any disease.
+Keep in mind the destination, the specific areas you are going to (rural areas and cities have different risks!) and your current health status while determining your risk of any disease and thus whether or not travel vaccines make sense for you.

 After considering those things, you will have a better idea if getting protection makes sense for you.
 At the very least you will be aware of your risk.
 Remember to always speak to a travel doctor after doing some of your own research so you get some professional advice!